pwbriggs/music-assistant.github.io/docs/installation.md

 ## Usage and Notes

 - When running the Home Assistant add-on, you can access the webinterface from the add-on (a shortcut can be added to the sidebar) which is more secure than via the port (although the port can be exposed (but not changed) in the settings)
 - If you are running Music Assistant in docker, you need to access the webinterface at http://youripaddress:8095.
-The port can be changed in rhe MA settings.
-If sowmthing else is using port 8095 then that must be shutdown until the MA port is changed.
+The port can be changed in the MA settings.
+If something else is using port 8095 then that must be shutdown until the MA port is changed.
 - No providers are installed initially.
 You must navigate to the MA settings and add the providers (Music and Players) that you use
 - Music from your music sources will be automatically loaded into the Music Assistant library.
 If you have multiple sources, they will be merged as one library
 - In this first implementation the UI centres around the concept of the [Library](usage.md), so your artists, albums, tracks, playlists and radio stations.
 You can BROWSE the various providers to add aditional items to your Library.
 In a later release options will be provided to browse the recommendations of the various streaming providers